 Unwind or Stay Active at Lake Winnipesaukee

 New Hampshire’s largest lake is an essential addition to the ultimate summer adventure.
 Book a stay nearby at a campground, AirBnb, hotel, or inn, and get ready to bliss out or jump into the fun.

 If you want to start your day on the water, rent a stand-up paddleboard, kayak, canoe, or even diving gear from one of many outfitters in the area.
 Check out these options here!

 If you want to spend time on the water but prefer to do so in a more relaxed manner, there are plenty of options, from brunch and dinner tours to scenic and cocktail cruises.
 Mount Washington Cruises has a variety of daily options that visit five ports around the lake.

-For a ride of another kind, take the Winnipesaukee Railroad from Meredith to Laconia.
+For a ride of another kind in the Lakes Region, take the Winnipesaukee Railroad from Meredith to Laconia.
 Weirs Beach and Ellacoya State Park’s beach both offer family-friendly environments and great spots to swim, picnic, play, and relax.
 If you’re around at night, be sure to look up and stargaze!

 Chill Out at Lost River Gorge